(Slugs, Muerte Viscosa)

 Mike Brady, a health inspector in the small American town of Ashton, is forced to deal with an increasing number of dead bodies.
-He comes to the realisation that these are being caused by slugs that have grown in size due to toxic waste mutation and have now started feeding on human flesh.
+He comes to the realisation that toxic waste mutation has caused by slugs to grow in size and have they have started feeding on human flesh.
 As the slug related deaths grow in number, Mike tries to get the authorities to take action and close the sewers.

-Slugs: The Movie comes from Spanish hack director Juan Piquer Simon, variously also known as J.P.
+Slugs: The Movie was one of the films made by hack Spanish director Juan Piquer Simon (1935-2011), variously also known as J.P.
 Simon, Juan Piquer and J. Piquer Simon.
-Juan Piquer Simon has made genre films such as The Fabulous Adventure at the Center of the Earth (1977), Supersonic Man (1979), Beyond Terror (1980), Monster Island/Mystery on Monster Island (1981), The New Extraterrestrials/The Return of E.T.
+Juan Piquer Simon made a number of other genre films such as The Fabulous Adventure at the Center of the Earth (1977), Supersonic Man (1979), Beyond Terror (1980), Monster Island/Mystery on Monster Island (1981), The New Extraterrestrials/The Return of E.T.
 (1983), Pieces (1983), Cthulhu Mansion (1990) and The Rift/Endless Descent (1990), all of which are impoverished and cheap productions.

 Slugs: The Movie is based on Slugs (1982), a novel by British horror writer Shaun Hutson.
 Hutson is known for his gore-drenched novels.
 In this respect, Juan Piquer Simon certainly keeps to the essence of the novel, even if he has thrown out almost all other plot similarities.
 The opening scene is laughable in its deliberate cheese factor – involving a woman in a dinghy taking off her clothes to go swimming, moments before her boyfriend is gored to death in the water.